Wall of Wind Mitigation Challenge Overview:

 The WOW!
 Challenge requires problem solving, teamwork, and creativity, and the topics of science, technology, engineering, mathematics, architectural design, and business entrepreneurship.
 The high school students are inspired to pursue STEM education and careers in wind engineering and hurricane mitigation and be the next generation of engineers to address natural hazards and extreme weather.
 The competition has real world applications and benefits society as a whole by developing hurricane mitigation techniques that can lead to enhanced human safety, property loss reduction, insurance cost reduction, and a culture of hurricane preparedness.

-- The competition will require a written technical paper, an oral presentation and a physical wind test of a building model by the NSF-NHERI Wall of Wind.
+- The competition will require a written technical research paper, a live oral presentation, and a physical wind test of a tall building model by the NSF-NHERI Wall of Wind.
 For all the details, please refer to the specific documents describing the exact instructions found in the WOW!
 Challenge Documents section below on this web page.

-- Written technical papers are due electronically as a PDF document by Monday, March 17th at 12:00pm.
+- Written technical research papers are due electronically as a PDF document by Monday, March 16th at 12:00pm.

-- Pick-up or drop-off of wind mitigation barrier models will be Monday, March 17th and Tuesday, March 18th.
+- Pick-up or drop-off of the tall building models will be Monday March 16th and Tuesday, March 17th.

 - NSF-NHERI Wall of Wind at FIU’s Engineering & Computing Center,